ejennings95/CV/README.md

 #### Team player

 During my time at Infopro Digital I was promoted to senior position within my team.
 The idea of this was to create a bridge between the team and management.
 I was given this opportunity to help the newest members.
 I was chosen as I had accomplished my targets while at the company and was seen as accessible to the whole team.
 I was there to offer advice and positive encouragement.
 I also occasionally lead the team strategy meetings where we could brainstorm and help each other.

-#### Finisher-completer

-I enjoy the satisfaction of successful project work.
-This has been seen throughout my life, whether it is an essay, an event or even planning a holiday.
-I like the fact that it is always slightly different than the last one and then an overwhelming sense of achievement when it comes to fruition.

 ## Projects